 Top with as much whipped cream as you desire.

 You can use canned whipped cream like Reddi-Wip unless you’re an over-achiever who wants to make whipped cream from scratch.
-You can also use fresh whipping cream an iSi gun.
+You can also use fresh whipping cream with an iSi gun.

 Garnish with a smattering of sprinkles unless you’d rather garnish your cocktail with chocolate shavings or slivered orange zest.
 We say go for the sprinkles.